Suhaib-88/Suhaib-88/README.md

 </div>

-- :telescope: I’m working as a Data Scientist and contributing to building end to end machine learning applications.
+- :telescope: I’m working as a Part-time Data Scientist and contributing to building end to end machine learning applications.

 - :seedling: Exploring Technical Content Writing.